CO-Gas Safety collects data of unintentional deaths and injuries from CO produced by the combustion of any and ALL fuels.

 CO-Gas Safety’s data:-

-- Has some kind of report, authority (e.g. Solid Fuel Association) or Coroner’s letter to support every entry on its database with regard to the acute deaths from CO.
+- Has some kind of report, authority confirmation (e.g. HSE, Solid Fuel Association) or Coroner’s letter to support over 90% of the entries on its database with regard to the acute deaths from CO.

 - Collects CO incidents and deaths from ALL Fuels.